cogini/mix_systemd/README.md

-`restart_sec`: Time to wait between restarts, systemd [RestartSec](https://www.freedesktop.org/software/systemd/man/systemd.service.html#RestartSec=), default 5 sec.
+`restart_sec`: Time to wait between restarts, systemd [RestartSec](https://www.freedesktop.org/software/systemd/man/systemd.service.html#RestartSec=), default 1 sec.

 `service_type`: `:simple | :exec | :notify | :forking`.
 Default `:simple`.

-"Modern" applications are not supposed to fork, they run in the foreground and rely on the supervisor to manage them as a daemon.
+Modern applications are not supposed to fork, they run in the foreground and rely on the supervisor to manage them as a daemon.
 To do this, set `service_type` to `:simple` or `:exec`.
 Note that in `simple` mode, systemd doesn't actually check if the app started successfully, it just keeps going.
 If